stratospheric-dev/stratospheric/README.md

 ## About the Book

-All you need to know to get a Spring Boot application into production with AWS.
+This comprehensive book teaches everything you need to know to get your Spring Boot application into production with AWS.

+Throughout the book, we incrementally build a real-world sample application with a focus on the following topics:

 **Infrastructure As Code**: